oktadev/okta-blog/_source/_posts/2020-02-03-managing-multiple-okta-instances-with-terraform-cloud.md

 {% img blog/okta-terraform-cloud/terraform-cloud-select-repository.png alt:"Terraform Cloud select provider" width:"800" %}{: .center-image }

-After authorizing with GitHub click on the GitHub button again to choose repository that holds the project we created.
+After authorizing with GitHub, click the GitHub button again to choose the repository that holds the project we created.
 If you haven't already, push the `okta-user-schema` project to this repository.

 {% img blog/okta-terraform-cloud/terraform-cloud-select-repository-2.png alt:"Terraform Cloud select repository" width:"800" %}{: .center-image }

 Give your new workspace a descriptive name.
-In this example, we're defining our production environment, so use the repository's name with `-production` added to the end for clarity.
+We're defining our production environment in this example, so use the repository's name with `-production` added to the end for clarity.
 For example, `my-project-production`.

 {% img blog/okta-terraform-cloud/terraform-cloud-name-workspace.png alt:"Terraform Cloud name workspace" width:"800" %}{: .center-image }

 Locally you defined variables in the `okta.auto.tfvars` file.
-But we didn't add the `api_token` to this and hence isn't stored in source control, you have to explicitly define the variable not committed to source control.
+But we didn't add the `api_token` to this and hence isn't stored in source control; you have to define the variable not committed to source control explicitly.
 Click the **Variables** tab in the top navbar of the workspace, then define the `api_token` variable.

 {% img blog/okta-terraform-cloud/terraform-cloud-set-variables.png alt:"Terraform Cloud set variables" width:"800" %}{: .center-image }

 For your API token, instead of using the same Okta SSWS token you used locally, you may want to create a separate token or even create a service account to issue a token so you can distinguish Terraform Cloud's API usage from your own in your Okta logs.
-Whatever you do, make sure you mark the API token value as **Sensitive** when you define it so it isn't exposed to anyone with access to your Terraform console.
+Whatever you do, make sure you mark the API token value as **Sensitive** when you define it, so it isn't exposed to anyone with access to your Terraform console.

 Now that you've configured your workspace, select **Start new plan** from the top right **Actions** menu, enter a reason, and then press **Start plan**.